projects

 The daemon answers with a line consisting of a status code and a short status

-rated by one or more space characters.
+-message, seperated by one or more space characters.
 A negative status code

-rated by one or more space characters.
++message, separated by one or more space characters.
 A negative status code

 signals an error, a positive status code or zero signal success.
 If the status